lexie23c/Hivebets/docs/how-it-works/referral-system.md

 - Commissions paid instantly

 ### How to Get Your Link
-1. Connect your wallet to HiveBets
+1. Connect your wallet to Hivebets
 2. Click "Referrals" in navigation
 3. Copy your unique referral link
 4. Share everywhere